neupanebipan/sasto-deal-front-end-demo/README.md

 # Fron page of sasto deal using React + Vite

 ### To run the project
--nvm use 20
+- nvm use 20
--npm i
+- npm i
+- yarn install
--npm run dev
+- npm run dev